-Project Preparation consists of the entire social, technical, and financial work required to ensure that a project is feasible and appropriate and that it can be successfully implemented.
+Project preparation consists of the entire social, technical, and financial, legal and governance work required to ensure that a project is feasible and appropriate and that it can be successfully implemented.
 Successful project preparation can assist greatly in both delivering projects and developing a future pipeline of projects which could be funded.
 According to the literature, the first PPF that was established exclusively to deal with project preparation that is still operational is the KwaZulu-Natal (KZN) Project Preparation Trust (PPT).
-Their experience has allowed them to define how the project preparation cycle fits into a project cycle and this is detailed in the figure below: